 Graduation & Degree Conferral

 The University of Delaware confers degrees at the end of the fall, spring, winter and summer sessions.
-Commencement ceremonies are held in May and in January.
+Commencement ceremonies are held in May.

 Commencement Program listings reflect information available approximately 6 weeks before the ceremony.
-The May Commencement Program includes the names of those students who completed degree requirements in summer, fall, winter or spring.
-The January Commencement Program lists the names of students who completed degree requirements in summer or fall.
+The May Commencement Program includes the names of those students who completed degree requirements in the previous summer, fall and winter and those expected to complete degree requirements in the upcoming spring and summer.
 For more information regarding Commencement, please visit the Office of the Vice President and University Secretary's Commencement site.